Deer Island Waste Water Treatment Plant: History

 The first sanitary sewer system for the Boston area, serving eighteen cities and towns, opened in 1884.
 It collected raw sewage on Moon Island in the harbor, and discharged it 500 feet off shore, with the ebbing tide.

 In 1889, the Metropolitan Sewerage District was established.
 Over the next fifteen years, the agency built one of the finest regional sewerage systems in the country, although it still discharged the raw sewage into the ocean.

 By 1940 there were three points, on Nut, Deer, and Moon islands, for the discharge of raw sewage into the Atlantic Ocean.
 This sewage had contaminated the shellfish beds to the point that discussions of building treatment plants began.
 The Nut Island plant opened in 1951.
 The Deer Island plant opened in 1968, and the Moon Island plant was converted to standby, overflow, operation.

 The Metropolitan Sewerage District was reorganized into the MWRA, a larger agency, in 1985.
 Under the federal court order, MWRA completely rebuilt the treatment system between 1985 and 2000.
 Subsequently, all sewage is treated and the effluent is discharged at the sea floor 9.5 mi from shore.

+After nearly a decade of construction the project was capped-off by the deaths of two divers deep under the earth and sea in the narrowing anoxic outfall tunnel ten miles from land.
+After the contractors who built the outfall tunnel completed their assignment had packed up and left with the life supporting machinery to make work possible in such an environment the plugs holding the sea at bay remained in place in the extreme outfall end leaving the 3.8-billion-dollar project in irons.
+The ill-fated solution for supporting the dive team's attempt to remove the plugs is as instructional as is a study of the political and administrative conditions that failed to address the critical final step of removing the plugs.

 In 2017, MWRA, Massport, the US Army Corps of Engineers, and Eversource reached a settlement to re-lay the Deer Island power cable that was blocking bigger ships from docking at Conley Terminal.
 The cable was laid too shallow by Boston Edison across the Reserved Channel in Boston Harbor, violating its permit and blocking the Corps from dredging a deeper shipping channel.
 In August 2019, a new cable was energized, requiring Deer Island to run on backup power for a few days but adding a redundant fiber optic line from South Boston.
 Eversource paid $17.5 million to reimburse the remaining value of the existing cable, and MWRA sewer customers are paying $97.5 million for the re-laying.